 Like a Lexus, those bells and whistles are expensive.
-If you are going to invest thousands of dollars in each exercise machine, you need to protect that investment as much as possible.
-That means not only routine maintenance, but instructing your staff and gym members how to properly use and clean the equipment.
+If your facility is going to invest thousands of dollars in each exercise machine, you need to protect that investment as much as possible.
+That means not only routine maintenance but instructing your staff and gym members on proper cleaning protocols.

 Yes, there is a wrong way to clean gym equipment.
 Never, ever, EVER spray chemicals or water directly onto your electrical equipment.
-If you are using spray bottles and towels to disinfect after use, your gym staff and members should always spray the disinfectant on the towel first and then wipe down the machine.
-Spraying any liquid directly onto any electrical equipment or display is just asking for an expensive repair.
-Here’s a good rule of thumb – if you wouldn’t do it to your iPhone, you shouldn’t do it to your treadmill, climber or elliptical machine.
+Does your facility use spray bottles and towels to disinfect equipment after use?
+Your gym staff and members should always spray the disinfectant on the towel first and then wipe down the machine.
+Spraying any liquid onto any electrical equipment or display is asking for an expensive repair.
+Here’s a good rule of thumb – if you wouldn’t do it to your iPhone, you shouldn’t do it to your treadmill, climber, or elliptical machine.

-However, we all know that you can't monitor everyone all the time and members aren't always the best at following directions (why can't they put the weights back in the right spot, WHY??) so it's best to avoid this problem all together.
-Removing spray bottles from your cardio fitness area and making premoistened equipment wipes available in a wall mounted gym wipe dispenser could be a simple solution.
+We all know that you can't monitor everyone all the time.
+Members aren't always the best at following directions (why can't they put the weights back in the right spot, WHY??)

-Users still have the opportunity to wipe down and disinfect equipment without the risk of causing damage to electrical circuits.
-They are safe, inexpensive and fool proof.
+Members who use gym wipes still have the opportunity to wipe down and disinfect equipment.
+But wipes come without the risk of causing damage to electrical circuits.
+They are safe, inexpensive and foolproof.
 Your staff can still use spray disinfectant throughout the day for routine cleaning, but with a more controlled and trained approach.